acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 Install the extension by following the instructions using the first option for the browser you are running: https://github.com/zalmoxisus/redux-devtools-extension

-In order for it to work when we're running without a server (i.e. using the file:///-protocol), you must configure the extension to allow such access: https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/Troubleshooting.md#access-file-url-file
+> NOTE 1 (for Chrome): In order for it to work when we're running without a server (i.e. using the file:///-protocol), you must configure the extension to allow such access: https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/Troubleshooting.md#access-file-url-file

-> NOTE: You might have to restart your browser for things to kick in.
+> NOTE 2: You might have to restart your browser for things to kick in.

 Oh and by the way, we can remove our own debugging panel now, delete this line in `index.html`: